liteprotocol/sol-network/js-sdk/docs/solweb.md

-# SUNWEB
+# SOLWEB

-SunWeb inherits from TronWeb and services for Sun-network.
-We  encapsulated two objects (mainchain and sidechain) based on TronWeb.
-The methods and attributes in mainchain or sidechain are exactly the same as the tronweb instance.
-For example, users can use sunweb.mainchain.trx.getBalance() to get balance from the mainchain.
-Futhermore, we add some new methods which are as follows in SunWeb class so that users can use them to contact between the main chain and the side chain.
+SolWeb inherits from LiteWeb and services for Sol-network.
+We  encapsulated two objects (mainchain and sidechain) based on LiteWeb.
+The methods and attributes in mainchain or sidechain are exactly the same as the liteweb instance.
+For example, users can use solweb.mainchain.xlt.getBalance() to get balance from the mainchain.
+Futhermore, we add some new methods which are as follows in SolWeb class so that users can use them to contact between the main chain and the side chain.

-## SunWeb Object
+## SolWeb Object

 ###### SubWeb Instantiation

-To use the SunWeb library in your App, you need to instantiate Sunweb.
+To use the SolWeb library in your App, you need to instantiate Solweb.

 You can define two objects mainOptions and sideOptions which respectively contains the following key: